-Using the Right Tools
+Use the Right Tools

-Cutting the Lid
+Cut the Lid Well

 Scoop Out Everything from Inside

-Cutting the Design
+Cut Out the Design

 If you want to be fancy with pumpkin carving, then you must try shaving the skin off the pumpkin.
 It adds a shadowing effect to the pattern and you are able to carve different designs – including celebrity faces, movie characters and anything you like.

-Keeping it Fresh
+Keep it Fresh

 Add Cinnamon for Fragrance

 So what are you waiting for?
 Gather your pumpkin carving tools and start carving a DIY pumpkin for October 31.
-Make sure your jack-o’-lantern is different and better than your neighbors, and don’t forget to share your designs with us.
+Make sure your Jack-o’-lantern is different and better than your neighbors, and don’t forget to share your designs with us.